Andy-Dickinson/server_side_website_exercise/README.md

     __init__.py:
         makes 'website' directory a package so 'website' dir can be imported and files inside can run automatically

+    views.py:
+        store all views (URL endpoints) for front end aspect of website - routes

     auth.py:
         store all routes (URL endpoints) relating to authentication